AlexZZ2K/N8N_AI_AGENTS_AUTO/README.md

 3. **Update the Sheets node** to your spreadsheet (or use the provided one if it’s yours).
 4. **Enable the Form Trigger** (Webhook) and test with one or more invoices.

-## Tips / production notes
-- If you expect frequent multi‑file uploads, keep the “one‑item‑per‑file” Code node—this is what prevents binary key collisions.
-- Consider enabling **Continue On Fail** for Mistral/Sheets nodes so one bad file doesn’t stop the rest.
-- There’s a known trailing‑space pitfall in column/attribute names (e.g., `tax_amount `).
-Use `tax_amount` consistently to avoid mapping issues.
-- For smaller payloads, set OCR to avoid embedding `image_base64` unless you really need it for debugging.
-- Prefer storing the original invoice in object storage (S3/GCS) and writing the link to Sheets for traceability.

 ## Repository structure
 ```
 /auto-invoice-processor/